 Chris Paul And The Suns Knock Off The Spurs Without Devin Booker

+Without Devin Booker CP3 And The Suns Defeat The Spurs In Arizona

 Chris Paul and the Phoenix Suns picked up their 20th win of the season on Monday night when they knocked off the San Antonio Spurs 108-104 in Arizona.